ignuki/.emacs.d/README.md

 4. Run `fc-cache`
 5. Run `emacs`.
 6. `M-x all-the-icons-install-fonts`
 7. Restart Emacs.
-You can now run E in regular mode or a a daemon.
+You can now run Emacs in regular mode or a a daemon.